 - If you want something to dip these chips in, dreamy pumpkin cream cheese is just the thing to dive into.
 The fall flavors complement each other perfectly.

 You will find yourself making these chips every single week while apples are in season.
 In addition to our peanut butter and jelly balls, they are ideal for prepping your snacks on weekday morning.
 They’re so simple to make, while being lighter and more portable than fresh fruit.

-Do you do snack prep in addition to your meal prep each week?
+Do you do snack prep in addition to your meal prep or homemade snack packs each week?
 Tell us about your favorite ways to feature apples in your plans in the comments below, and give this recipe a five-star rating if you loved it!